JustinLeighton/COVID-19-Excess-Deaths/COVID-19-Analysis.md

 separate data pulls, and some data wrangling to append all records together.

-The goal of this analysis is to see if we can parse out “excess deaths” and compare to the reported COVID-19 deaths in order to put to bed a conspiracy related to COVID deaths being exaggerated.
+The goal of this analysis is to see if we can parse out "excess deaths" and compare to the reported COVID-19 deaths in order to put to settle the debate around if COVID deaths were being exaggerated.

 ```r
     df %>%